RasaHQ/rasa/docs/running-rasa-with-docker.rst

 .. note::

-   You can see a list of all the versions and tags of the rasa docker image `here <https://hub.docker.com/r/rasa/rasa/>`_ .
+   You can see a list of all the versions and tags of the Rasa Docker image `here <https://hub.docker.com/r/rasa/rasa/>`_ .